parallel-constitution/parallel-constitution.github.io/notes/2017-07-01-notes-of-meeting.md

 ## ParallelConstitution.wordpress.com

-Mohamed has added names of core contributors
+Mohamed has added names of core [contributors]( https://parallelconstitution.wordpress.com/about/contributors/ )

-Theo edited title on home page
+Theo edited title on home page:

 From: Parallel Constitution
 To: Egypt Parallel Constitution